faulhornlabs/csip/README.md

 The following limitations and bugs are planned to be lifted:

-- staging feature: pattern matching compiled to object level constructs is not supported
 - staging feature: object level recursion compiled to object level constructs is not supported
 - staging feature: no support for multiple object codes
 - feature: only builtin modules can be imported